 The hardware store was about a half a block from Main Street, and a small bell rang as I opened the door.
 Unlike when we'd been investigating the death of Marvel Phillips, we had no piece of paper giving us any authority to ask questions, so I decided that my best approach would be to be convivial, and a potential customer, rather than trying to be intimidating and official.

-The place was somewhat dark, but I saw a key-making stand in a gloomy corner, with various metal signs posted around it.
+The place was rather dark, but I saw a key-making stand in a gloomy corner, with various metal signs posted around it.
 I didn't see a sign for Rabson.
 They are specialty keys and many stores aren't equipped with the machine needed to cut them, so stores which are so equipped usually advertise the fact.

 I'd had various plans in mind to get the information I needed, but now I could use the easiest one.
 I asked if they copied Rabson keys, and the man behind the counter apologized and said that they didn't, adding that very few people in Claremont even locked their doors, so there wasn't really any demand for fancy locks.
 He gave me a look indicating that I must not be a local.
 I bade him goodbye and left.

-I turned right on Main Street, walking past some shops, the Methodist Church, and the Wagon Wheel, and then I saw where the Town Hall had been.
+I turned right on Main Street, walking past some shops, the Methodist church, and the Wagon Wheel, and then I saw where the Town Hall had been.

 It was strange, in the middle of that pleasant seaside town, to see one large rectangle of charred, debris-filled land that reminded me of bombed-out buildings I'd seen in a war zone.
 It was a very odd, and, I admit, rather disturbing juxtaposition, as if somebody had folded a map to put Main Street in Claremont directly next to Rua Serra Verde in Bellona.